kinode-dao/kinode-book/src/chess_app/chat.md

 ```

 Let's modify this to handle more than just making moves.
-Note that there's an implicit JSON structure enforced by the code above, where PUT requests from our frontend look like this:
+Note that there's an implicit JSON structure enforced by the code above, where PUT requests from your frontend look like this:

 ```json
 {